The Kennedy Space Center.

 Once everything is built, it is transported to the launch pad by one of two crawlers.
 I didn’t get a picture, but these things are HUGE.
 They only go 1mph, so it’s a slow trek over to the launch pads.

-As I’m sure you all know, the space program is not currently government funding for new expeditions, so these launch pads are not really in active use for missions to Mars or anything like that.
+As I’m sure you all know, the United States government is no longer funding new space expeditions.
+These launch pads are not really in active use for missions to Mars or anything like that.
 While Launch Pad 39A has an illustrious history as the pad used for the Mercury, Gemini, Apollo, and Atlantis missions, it is currently rented out to a private company for use.

 This company is called SpaceX, and if you’re not familiar with SpaceX itself, you are most likely familiar with its owner, Elon Musk.
 Science and technology is a big thing for Musk and all his child companies (still stuck?
 He’s the Tesla guy), and SpaceX is doing some cool things for the future of space travel.
 The company has developed self-landing rockets.